Multimodal Representation Learning Conditioned on Semantic Relations: Introduction

 \section{Introduction}

 Multimodal data is increasingly prevalent across domains such as e-commerce, social media, and scientific publishing.
 Learning unified representations from such data is crucial for enabling understanding, comparison, and generalization across modalities.
-Due to the lack of large-scale labeled data, contrastive learning learning has become the dominant approach for this goal~\cite{arora2019theoretical,llm2clip2024}, as it learns from weakly paired samples by aligning matched image–text pairs while separating mismatched ones.
-This paradigm was pioneered by CLIP~\cite{radford2021learning}, which has since inspired rapid progress along several directions: data-centric scaling, label-supervised extensions, augmentation-enhanced variants, loss reformulations, and modality expansion.
+Due to the lack of large-scale labeled data, contrastive learning became the dominant approach for this goal~\citep{saunshi2019theoretical,huang2024llm2clip}, as it learns from weakly paired samples by aligning matched image–text pairs while separating mismatched ones.
+This paradigm was pioneered by CLIP~\citep{radford2021learning}, and has since motivated extensive follow-up research exploring various aspects\citep{jia2021scaling, hammoud2024synthclip,lai2024veclip,liu2024clips,wei2024efficient,zhong2022regionclip,li2024if,zhang2024long,jing2024fineclip}.